Altaks/WynnCord/README.md

 ## Usages

-This bot got created for a friend that needed to check guild activies, how long since player last connected the server to analyse what players were inactive
+This bot got created for a friend that needed to check guild activities, how long since player last connected the server to analyse what players were inactive.

 Feel free to fork/use the code, you'll just need to add a **config.json** file with 3 things »

 * The bot's client ID (the id of your application)